Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The reference values (norm) of the concentration of 5-hydroxyindoleacetic acid in a single dose of urine in adults are less than 25 mg / day (<131 μmol / day), the content in daily urine is 2-7 mg / day (10.5-36.6 μmol / day).
+Reference values (norm) for the concentration of 5-hydroxyindoleacetic acid in a single portion of urine in adults are less than 25 mg/day (<131 μmol/day), the content in daily urine is 2-7 mg/day (10.5-36.6 μmol/day).

-5-Oxyindoleacetic (5-hydroxyindolylacetic) acid is the final product of the metabolism of serotonin.
-The determination of its concentration in the urine is more useful than the study of the level of serotonin in the blood for the diagnosis of carcinoid tumors.
-The study requires special preparation of the patient - exclusion of foods containing 5-hydroxyindoles (walnuts, bananas, avocados, aubergines, pineapples, plums, tomatoes) and some medicines (corticotropin, salicylates, imipramine, levodopa, monoamine oxidase inhibitors, isoniazid, ethanol ).
-The content of 5-hydroxyindoleacetic acid in a single portion of urine greater than 25 mg / day (more than 131 μmol / day) is considered diagnostically significant for carcinoid syndrome.
-Increase of 5-hydroxyindoleacetic acid is noted in carcinoid tumors of the middle (most often ileum) and upper (pancreas, duodenum, biliary tract) parts of the gastrointestinal tract.
-In carcinoid tumors with metastases, the level of 5-hydroxyindoleacetic acid often exceeds 350 mg / day (1820 μmol / day).
+5-Hydroxyindoleacetic acid (5-hydroxyindoleacetic acid) is the end product of serotonin metabolism.
+Determination of its concentration in urine is more useful than testing serotonin levels in blood for diagnosing carcinoid tumors.
+The study requires special preparation of the patient - exclusion from the diet of foods containing 5-hydroxyindoles (walnuts, bananas, avocados, eggplants, pineapples, plums, tomatoes) and some medications (corticotropin, salicylates, imipramine, levodopa, monoamine oxidase inhibitors, isoniazid, ethanol).
+The content of 5-hydroxyindoleacetic acid in a single portion of urine over 25 mg/day (over 131 μmol/day) is considered diagnostically significant for carcinoid syndrome.
+An increase in 5-hydroxyindoleacetic acid is observed in carcinoid tumors of the middle (most often the ileum) and upper ( pancreas, duodenum, bile ducts) parts of the gastrointestinal tract.
+In carcinoid tumors with metastases, the level of 5-hydroxyindoleacetic acid often exceeds 350 mg/day (1820 μmol/day).